LaunchPadLab/lp-redux-api/README.md

   onUnauthorized: null,

   /*
-   * root path to be prepended to `endpoint` provided in the action.
+   * root path to be prepended to `url` provided in the action.
    */
   root:           null,
 }